 Since then, I spend a few minutes online before each trip alerting the banks about our upcoming travels.
 Here’s the way to let each bank know of your travels:

-Amex is one of the banks who say they don’t need to know about your upcoming travels.
-I’ve even had them proactively write me (if I paid for a plane ticket with their card) and let me know that their system sees I have a trip coming up to XXXXXX and to feel sure that I’ll have no problems using my AMEX card while out of town.
+Amex is one of the banks that say they don’t need to know about your upcoming trips.
+I’ve even had them proactively write me (if I paid for a plane ticket with their card) and tell me that their system sees I have a trip coming up to XXXXXX and to feel sure that I’ll have no problems using my AMEX card while out of town.

 Here’s what they say on their website:

 We use industry-leading fraud detection capabilities that help us recognize when our Card Members are traveling, so you don’t need to notify us before you travel.

 If you have any doubt that AMEX’s systems are keeping track of you, here’s an email we received after checking into our hotel in Frankfurt.

 When you log into your Barclays account, click on the Account Services tab.
 From there, click on My Travel:

 That will take you to a page where you can let Barclays know where you’ll be traveling and for which dates.

 After my previous problems with Chase, I should be better about notifying them when we travel, but I still forget sometimes, which is a shame because it’s so easy to enter a notification.
 You have to go to the Chase Travel Notification website and log into your account.
 From there, just fill in the form.